tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Soulbound

+Gems in this black carapace seem to pulse in time with your heartbeat.
+When you heal using a recovery, gain a +2 bonus to AC until the start of your next turn.

+**Quirk:** Aggressive.

+---

+#### Thirsty Iron

+Heavy

+Blood splattered onto the surface of this armor (usually made of iron) seeps in instead of flowing off it.
+While you are taking ongoing damage from an effect created by an enemy, gain a +3 bonus to AC.

+**Quirk:** Drinks blood.

+---

 #### Unrelenting

 You may drain and heal using Recoveries from your nearby allies on a two-for-one basis – one nearby ally loses two Recoveries, you get the healing benefit of one of them.
 The armor activates automatically when you go below 50 hit points.
 You get to pick who you drain – they don’t get to refuse, but can cut you off forever after being drained.
 If an ally cuts you off, you may never drain them with the armor again.